 The router did well with Wi-Fi 5 clients, too.
 At the close range, my 4×4 test machined averaged faster than 800Mbps, and farther out, my 3×3 client registered some 630Mbps.

 And Deco X5700 had a good range, too, comparable to that of a high-end standalone router.
-Depending on the environment, a single unit can handle some 2000 ft2 (186 m2) to 2500 ft2 (232 m2) of space.
+A single unit can handle some 2000 ft2 (186 m2) to 2500 ft2 (232 m2) of space depending on the environment.
 And you can double that with a 2-pack.

 Excellent mesh in a wireless setup

-In a wireless mesh set up, the Deco X5700 satellite unit did well, too, though not as well as the router.
+The Deco X5700 satellite unit did well in a wireless mesh configuration, too, though not as well as the router.
 It was impossible to know which 5GHz band, the 3×3 or the 2×2, the system used as the backhaul at any given time.

-However, in either case, the Wi-Fi output at the satellite is the same anyway, which is 1200Bbps.
+However, in either case, the Wi-Fi output at the satellite is the same anyway, which is 1200Mbps.
 And that proved to be the case.

 That said, the disconnection might have been a fluke, and the mesh appeared overall reliable.